opvious/sdk.py/docs/overview.rst

 Creating a client
 *****************

-The recommended way to create clients is via :meth:`.Client.from_environment`.
-This will automatically authenticate the client using the `OPVIOUS_TOKEN` environment variable:
+First, make sure you've :ref:`installed the SDK <Getting started>`.
+Once that's done, the recommended way to create clients is via :meth:`.Client.from_environment`.
+This will automatically authenticate the client using the `OPVIOUS_TOKEN` environment variable, if available:

 .. code-block:: python